sebapersson/petab_sciml/docs/src/format.md

   - [`xavierNormal`](https://pytorch.org/docs/stable/nn.init.html#torch.nn.init.xavier_normal_) — with `gain` as `initializationDistributionParameters` value.
 - **initializationDistributionParameters [NUMERIC, optional]**: Distribution parameter value for the `initializationDistribution`.
 Which parameter(s) are referred to depends on the chosen prior distribution, as in the PEtab standard, multiple parameters are separated with semicolon.

 ### Bounds for neural net parameters

 Bounds can be specified for an entire network or its nested levels.
 However, it should be noted that most optimization algorithms used for neural networks, such as ADAM, do not support parameter bounds in their standard implementations.
-Therefore, for neural network models, bounds are optional and default to `-Inf` for the lower bound and `Inf` for the upper bound.
+Therefore, for neural network models, bounds are optional and default to `-inf` for the lower bound and `inf` for the upper bound.

 ### Example: Different Priors for Different Layers